Inky-Tech-Pty-Ltd/Links/README.md

 The central thesis of this project is that the village is a computational machine.
 The village performs the fundamental requirement of a computer: That, instead of being a machine to perform one specific procedure, it is a machine to perform _any_ procedure.
-The programs that run on this machine are the things we call cultural knowledge.
+The programs that run on this machine are sets of norms - culture.
-Different versions of these programs have allowed us to thrive in environments as diverse as the Australian desert and the Arctic tundra; and ultimately to dominate the planet.
+Knowledge embedded in culture has allowed us to thrive in environments as diverse as the Australian desert and the Arctic tundra; and ultimately to dominate the planet.

 A village is necessarily a collaborative affair.
 Collaboration implies governance.

-Evolution has designed villages that can:
+Evolutionary pressure has designed the village as a general-purpose machine that can:
 1. Liberate energy from any environment
 2. Distribute energy among the villagers
-3. Resist the threat of raiders, internal or external.
+3. Defend the energy store against raiders, internal or external.

+These deeper governance structures still operate when the wider environment has become lawless.
+They have evolved for collective defence against a jungle that is unknowably vast and dangerous.

+The tradition of authorship on governance structures dates back at least to Plato's _Republic_.
+This project aims to "go up" one level of abstraction from that tradition by putting to one side a discussion about {the right set of rules,} and instead focusing on foundational architecture to support {any set of rules}.
+The set of rules that works in the Australian desert will be different from those that work in the Arctic tundra, and both will be different from the rules that defend against a highly capable and potentially malign AI.
+In all cases, the villagers create their rules within a prestige economy.
+The village computer 'thinks' about its environment in an endless political interaction between the villagers.
+Reputation is at the core.

-This project aims to create a standard that makes it possible to weld together pieces of reputation graph that are currently scattered in many places.
+This project aims to create a standard that makes it possible to weld together pieces of reputation graph that are currently scattered in many places both public and private.
 It argues that an ongiong, gossipy, conversation about reputation is the key to self-governing structures; not only for humans, but also for artificial intelligences.

 As a structure, the project is an argument by analogy with Tim Berners-Lee and the development of the web: